okusindja/okusindja/README.md

 - 🔭 I’m currently working on **React projects for training**

-- 🌱 I’m currently learning **Javascript, React, Nextjs, Expo and Threejs**
+- 🌱 I’m currently learning **Javascript, React, Nextjs, Expo and Three.js**

 - 👯 I’m looking to collaborate on **every vanilla, react or react native**